Visual Artist & Teacher

 Textile Artist and Fashion Designer

 Mike is a multi-modal designer, music manager and co-founder of the label Immaculate Taste.
 As a visual artist, Mike’s focus is on creating work that brings community together.
 He is the founder of Poor Dad, a sustainable clothing brand that aims to give all a seat at the table, that is dedicated to “those who are tired of breaking themselves down in order to sit down.”
+Read more about Mike in our feature story here.

 Using landscapes and cityscapes, and the human form, as points of departure, Esten explores the poetic forces of emergence arising from nature, constructed environments, and the spaces of our human psyche.
 Currently, she is engaged in an inquiry into the the multi-faceted dimensions of our natural world, and intersections with humankind, investigating both harmony and destruction.
 She is studying to receive her Masters in Fine Arts from the Pennsylvania Academy of Fine Arts in Philadelphia.
 Her mediums include installation, oil painting, drawing, mixed-media, pen and ink, digital photography and video.